spjewkes/jrnz/README.md

 # Milestones

+* 25/05/2017 enough instructions implmented to run start of ZX Spectrum ROM (without interruption handling)
+* 04/09/2019 added interrupt handling (mode 1 only for the time being)
 * 08/09/2019 added rudimentary keyboard input and a display (albeit with no colour)
 * 03/10/2019 first game is playable.
 A Manic Miner snapshot can now be loaded and played.
 There is no colour or sound and the game crashes once it is game over.
 * 04/10/2019 colour has now been added and the Manic Miner snapshot is playable without crashes.